Golden Civic Foundation

 The Golden Civic Foundation has been involved in numerous development projects that have touched nearly every square inch of downtown Golden.
 A few examples of these projects include the development of the Golden Visitor’s Center, Table Mountain Inn, American Mountaineering Center, Golden Hotel, Clear Creek Commons, Clear Creek Square, Gateway Station, numerous parking lots, and much of the downtown streetscape and public art that graces our city streets and walking paths.

-Additionally, in the past 45 years, the Civic Foundation has provided more than $5.3 million to charitable organizations, public schools, museums and cultural centers in the greater Golden area through their Community Grant Program.
+Additionally, the Golden Civic Foundation has provided more than $6.1 million to charitable organizations, public schools, museums and cultural centers in the greater Golden area through their Community Grant Program.
 Due in the fall each year, the Golden Civic Foundation accepts grant applications as part of their annual funding cycle and focuses on giving grants to nonprofit, government, and school organizations that make the greatest positive impact on doing good for our community of Golden.

 And that’s not all.
 Over the years, the Civic Foundation has and continues to provide loans to various small businesses when they were unable to obtain conventional financing.